Lazzaro (producer)

 Lazzaro (Լազզարո) is an Armenian record producer.
 Lazzaro has collaborated with many prominent Armenian, Russian and Greek musicians, such as Iveta Mukuchyan, Sirusho, Aram Mp3, Sofi Mkheyan, Nyusha, Sakis Rouvas and DerHova.

 Early life

-Lazzaro was born in Beirut, Lebanon, where he started kindergarten.
+Lazzaro was born in Beirut, Lebanon, where he started in kindergarten.
 After some time, his family moved to Yerevan.
 He has studied at Yerevan State Medical University.
 The musician has also lived in Stockholm.
 Currently, he lives in the United States.